 Many people who visit your tasting room may not think to sign up for a traditional wine club if they don’t live locally — but they might sign up if you offer them a digital subscription while they’re still on the “high” of their great experience on site.
 Offering a wine club digitally with DTC shipping (and offering perks) helps you turn a one-time visitor into a brand advocate and repeat customer.
 It also opens up your wine club to those who may never enter your tasting room by allowing them to sign up, manage their subscription, and order products all without leaving the house.

-With that in mind, it’s important to choose a digital wine club provider with a modern user interface and customizable upsell features that help deliver a better shopping experience for customers.
+With that in mind, it’s important to choose wine club software with a modern user interface and customizable upsell features that help deliver a better shopping experience for customers.
 To minimize the chance of outgrowing your platform, choose a flexible product with options for custom clubs, multi-tier allocations, built-in marketing tools, and detailed reporting.

 Find Out How Technology Can Help You Reach New Customers

 Making the switch to digital channels means selecting technology vendors, and the choices can be overwhelming.
 Ekos recently conducted research that included an online survey of nearly 300 wineries and in-depth conversations with eight winery leaders.
 You can review the results in our white paper, State of the Wine Industry: Trends in Technology Adoption.
 The paper includes insights on technology adoption along with:

 - The importance of inventory management and the benefits of winery software

 - Tips for choosing technology partners and questions to ask potential vendors